MartinSamFred/WorldMiningCommodities/README.md

 The dataset [world_mining_commodities_clean] (csv file) contains data about mined commodities (65) pr. country (169) during the period 2018-2022.

+Additional files:

+[commodity_info, sheet 1] (xlsx file) could be appended to the dataset file as it contains detailed information about the commodities (mainly elements). see code for example.

-Additional file [116_world_mining_companies_clean] (csv file) could be appended to the dataset file as it contains information about what commodities the 116 companies mine and in which countries they operate.
+Additional file [116_world_mining_companies_clean] (csv file) could be appended to the dataset file as it contains information about what commodities the 116 companies mine and in which countries they operate. see code for example.

 **************************************************************

-## Content (1/2)
+## Content (1/3)

 world_mining_commodities_clean file